-5.2 Emergency Procedures
+4.2 Emergency Procedures

-5.2.1 Objective and Overview
+4.2.1 Objective and Overview

 This emergency procedure shall be put into effect immediately to minimize potential exposure to individuals and to secure an area in the interests of protecting personnel where an exposed source is known, or suspected, to exist.
-Such an emergency exists when a radioisotope is exposed either by it becoming separated from the source container or a shutter mechanism cannot be put into OFF position.
+Such an emergency exists when a radioisotope is exposed either by it becoming separated from the source container or a shutter mechanism cannot be put into "AUS/OFF" position.
 This procedure will safeguard an area until an appropriate radiation safety officer can attend site and advise on corrective action.

 The custodian of the radioactive source (the customer's designated "authorized person") is responsible for observing this procedure.

-5.2.2 Procedure
+4.2.2 Procedure

-- Determine the unsafe area by measurement (on site) or by calculation knowing the size and type of source installed from the records. - Restrict the area, placing barrier tape and appropriate warning signs at a distance where radiation levels exceed 20 μSv/h (2 mrem/hr). - If the shutter will not close, keep individuals out of the radiation beam. - If it is not practical to restrict the entire area or if the source is no longer in the source container, it may be necessary to secure and shield the source.
+- Determine the unsafe area by measurement (on site) or by calculation knowing the size and type of source installed from the records - Restrict the area, placing barrier tape and appropriate warning signs at a distance where radiation levels exceed 20 μ Sv/h (2 mrem/hr) - If the shutter will not close, keep individuals out of the radiation beam. - If it is not practical to restrict the entire area or if the source is no longer in the source container, it may be necessary to secure and shield the source.
 Here the inverse square law should be observed; i.e. radiation intensity decreases inversely with the square of the distance.
 The source should only be handled using pliers or tongs and held as far away from the body as possible.
-The time taken to complete the activity should be minimized by rehearsal prior to execution. - If part of the area is accessible (e.g. a vessel in the event of a level gauge installation where there is a possibility that a person might enter), the source housing should be unbolted from its mounting.
-Put emission channel towards a very thick wall (e.g. from steel or lead).
-Personnel should at all times be behind the source housing, not in front of the emission channel (flange). - The lifting eye on the housing of FQG61/62 should facilitate safe handling. - After the emergency has been resolved, the radiation safety officer should document the incident and make any necessary reports. - Make necessary notifications to local authorities as well as the NRC within 24 h.
-NRC's Operation Center: 301-816-5100 or 301-951-0550 - After thorough assessment of the damage, the responsible radiation safety officer, in conjunction with NRC and/or local authorities and Endress+Hauser, shall agree a remedy to the specific problem.
+The time taken to complete the activity should be minimized by rehearsal prior to execution. - If part of the area is accessible (e.g. a vessel in the event of a level gauge installation where there is a possibility that a person might enter), the source housing should be unbolted from its mounting and - in case of radiation emission channel is located horizontally: put the emission channel towards a very thick wall, or - in case the radiation emission channel is located vertically: put the source container on its device base on the ground.